Albert A. Michelson: Education and career

 President Ulysses S. Grant awarded Michelson a special appointment to the U.S. Naval Academy in 1869.
 During his four years as a midshipman at the Academy, he excelled in optics, heat, climatology and technical drawing.
 After graduating in 1873 and two years at sea, he returned to the Naval Academy in 1875 to become an instructor in physics and chemistry until 1879, when he was posted to the Nautical Almanac Office, Washington (part of the United States Naval Observatory) to work with Simon Newcomb.
 The following year, he took a leave of absence to continue his studies in Europe; he visited the universities of Berlin and Heidelberg in Germany, and the Collège de France and École polytechnique in Paris, France.

 Michelson was fascinated with the sciences, in particular the problem of measuring the speed of light.
 While in Annapolis, he conducted his first experiments on the speed of light as part of a class demonstration in 1877.
 His Annapolis experiment was refined, and in 1879, he measured the speed of light in air to be 299,864±51 kilometres per second, and estimated the speed of light in vacuum as 299,940 km/s, or 186,380 mi/s.
 After two years of studies in Europe, he resigned from the Navy in 1881.
 In 1883, he was appointed Professor of Physics at the Case School of Applied Science in Cleveland, Ohio, and concentrated on developing an improved interferometer.
 In 1887, he and Edward Morley carried out the famous Michelson–Morley experiment, which failed to detect evidence of the existence of the luminiferous ether.
 He later moved on to use astronomical interferometers in the measurement of stellar diameters and in measuring the separations of binary stars.

-In 1889, Michelson became a professor at Clark University at Worcester, Massachusetts, and in 1892 was appointed Professor and the first head of the Department of Physics at the newly organized University of Chicago.
-In 1902, he was elected a Member of the American Philosophical Society.
+In 1890, Michelson became a professor at Clark University in Worcester, Massachusetts.
+In 1892, he was appointed Professor and the first head of the Department of Physics at the newly-organized University of Chicago, where he remained until his retirement in 1929.

-In 1907, Michelson had the honor of being the first American to receive the Nobel Prize in Physics "for his optical precision instruments and the spectroscopic and metrological investigations carried out with their aid".
-He also won the Copley Medal in 1907, the Henry Draper Medal in 1916, and the Gold Medal of the Royal Astronomical Society in 1923.
-A crater on the Moon is named after him.

-He returned to military service in the closing months of World War One as a Lieutenant Commander in the Naval Reserve, serving in the Bureau of Ordnance.
+Michelson returned to military service in the closing months of World War I as a Lieutenant Commander in the Naval Reserve, serving in the Bureau of Ordnance.
 He was promoted to Commander in the reserve in May 1919 and was recalled briefly to active duty in the 9th Naval District before being released from service on September 30, 1921.